Do you know your zenith error? Correct it!

 Your cartridge is in perfect alignment on the horizontal plane when a line drawn between the two contact facets form a straight line pointing at the center of the record.
 This straight line SHOULD be perfectly perpendicular to the cantilever - which is MUCH easier for us to see and therefore align for optimum playback quality.

-However, cartridge manufacturers often work with 2 to 3 degrees of tolerance with their stylus mount accuracy (though we have seen greater than 4 degrees off of perpendicularity with the cantilever quite regularly.)
+However, most all high-end cartridge manufacturers work with +/-5 degrees of tolerance with their stylus mount accuracy - though we have seen as much as 17.5 degrees off of perpendicularity with the cantilever.
 This means that even though you aligned your cantilever perfectly at the null points, your stylus could be badly out of alignment - completely nullifying your best efforts to achieve minimum tracing distortion.

 This zenith error (which, as a function of visual alignment is alternatively referred to as angular error) can cause you to experience quite audible tracing distortions without being aware of it.
 You are not likely to notice that the soundstage isn't as wide and deep as it should be.
 Nor will you notice the imaging isn't as pinpoint as it could be.
-If your stylus isn't properly oriented in the groove, dynamics will be muted, high-frequency extension dulled and the "suppleness" that vinyl playback is known for is just not what it could be if the zenith error were corrected for.
+If your stylus isn't properly oriented in the groove, dynamics will be muted, high-frequency extension dulled and overall playback clarity and focus is just not what it could be if the zenith error were corrected for.

 For now, the only way to measure your stylus zenith error is with very high quality microscopy like that which we use in our Cartridge Analysis Service.
 However, we are currently working on a method that would allow anyone to measure zenith error at home.

 The WallyZenith is for use when you already know what your stylus/cantilever zenith error is and wish to make a corrective alignment, but it is possible to use the WallyZenith as a corrective tool for zenith error using trial-and-error by ear.
 Instructions for this process are in the downloadable instruction document.